SeyedMuhammadHosseinMousavi/SDG_by_ARX/README.md

 # SDG_by_ARX
-Synthetic Data Generation (SDG) by nonlinear AutoRegressive with eXogenous input (ARX) model
+Synthetic Data Generation (SDG) by nonlinear AutoRegressive with eXogenous input (ARX) model <br>
 % Developed by Seyed Muhammad Hossein Mousavi - July 2023
-% ARX models could be used for prediction and forecasting future.
-As, data generated for the future
+% ARX models could be used for prediction and forecasting of the future.
+As data generated for the future
 % is similar to past/original data, it could be used for synthetic data generation.
 % An ARX model, which stands for AutoRegressive with eXogenous input model, is a type of linear
 % time-series model commonly used in statistics and econometrics for modeling and forecasting data.